-Because the i-Vu® web server, controllers, and users are on the same network, you must be aware that even when isolating your system from the internet, there is still a potential risk from insiders, such as the curious tinkerer, a student on an education system's network, or a disgruntled employee.
+Because the i-Vu® web server, controllers, and users are on the same network, you must be aware that there is still a potential risk from insiders, such as the curious tinkerer, a student on an education system's network, or a disgruntled employee.
 For this reason, you make want to consider completely isolating the i-Vu network and its users.